-Weighted Sit Ups is an effective exercise for building the upper abdominal muscles or the rectus abdominis muscles.
+Weighted Sit Ups exercise is an effective exercise for building the upper abdominal muscles or the rectus abdominis muscles.

 It will also engage the hip flexors, serratus muscles and lower abdominals or transverse abdominis muscles.